mattermost/docs/source/deployment/cluster.rst

 When deploying Mattermost in a High Availability configuration, we recommend using a database load balancer between Mattermost and your database.
 Depending on your deployment this needs more or less consideration.

-For example, if deploying Mattermost on AWS with Amazon Aurora we recommend utilizing multiple availability zones.
+For example, if deploying Mattermost on AWS with Amazon Aurora we recommend utilizing multiple Availability Zones.

 When deploying Mattermost on your own cluster please refer to your IT team for a solution best suited for your existing architecture.